c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 You can get all options available in the `$ zle -al` command execution or in the following [ZSH Options Reference](https://zsh.sourceforge.io/Doc/Release/Options.html).

-Check the _ZSH Options_ that I have enabled:
+Check the _ZSH Options_ I have enabled:

 - `INTERACTIVE_COMMENTS`: Enable comments "#" expressions in the prompt shell;
 - `APPEND_HISTORY`: Append new history entries to the history file;
 - `INC_APPEND_HISTORY`: Save each command to the history file as soon as it is executed;
 - `HIST_IGNORE_DUPS`: Ignore recording duplicate consecutive commands in the history (improve the performance of the _zsh-autosuggestions_);
 - `HIST_IGNORE_SPACE`: Ignore commands that start with a space in the history;
-- `SHARE_HISTORY`: Share the command history among multiple ZSH sessions.

 > Check my `~/.zshrc` entire content: <i class="fab fa-github"></i> [c-neto/ansible-configure-fedora/files/dotfiles/.zshrc](https://github.com/c-neto/ansible-configure-fedora/tree/main/files/dotfiles/.zshrc)